-My three teenage sons call me "the funsucker."
+My three sons call me "the funsucker."

 Their unconnected frontal lobes keep them blissfully in the moment, where they attribute dark motives to my probing, cautionary style of parenting and my constant concern for their futures.